@gobstones/gobstones-scripts - v0.10.3

 The eject sub-command allows you to eject the abstracted configuration files of the project.

-Some tools, like typescript, rollup, typedoc, jest and nps have their configuration files abstracted away, that is, these files live inside the gobstones-scripts node_modules folder themselves, and not at the root of your project.
-Most of the time, you will be fine with the provided default configuration, but in occasions, you might need to set up a different configuration for one of these tools for the project.
+Some tools, like rollup, typedoc, and jest may have their configuration files abstracted away, that is, these files live inside the gobstones-scripts node_modules folder themselves, and not at the root of your project.
+Most of the time, you will be fine with the provided default configuration, but in occasions, you might need to set up a different configuration for one of these tools for your project.
 This is where eject comes in.
 By ejecting, the configuration files will be copied to the root of your project, and these files will be used instead of the ones in the gobstones-scripts folder.
 Note that usually you will not need to eject all files, but only the one of a specific tool, use -i flag for that.

 • eject [options]: eject the configuration files of the project.